adeutry/hub/README.md

 # hub
-Web hub for displaying posts from several different online websites and forums Something
+Web hub for displaying posts from different online websites and forums in one page.